Everest Base Camp Trek

 Trekking Equipment:

-For trekking in the Everest region, you will need walking boots, sleeping bag (4 seasons), waterproof jacket and trousers, fleece jacket, warm hat and gloves, sunglasses, water bottle, sun cream and day pack.
+For Everest Base Camp trek, you will need walking boots, sleeping bag (4 seasons), waterproof jacket and trousers, fleece jacket, warm hat and gloves, sunglasses, water bottle, sun cream and day pack.
 Complete list of equipment will be forwarded upon confirmation of the trip.
 Most of the gears can either be bought or rented out in Kathmandu.

 Health, Medical & Vaccinations: